Vikaspogu/blog/content/blog/tekton-intro/index.md

 ![PipelineRun](pipelinerun.png)

-Click on `Create PipelineRun`, select pipeline, resources, service account and start the pipeline
+Click on `Create PipelineRun`, select pipeline, resources, and service account and start the pipeline.

 ![Pipeline start](startrun.png)

-Once, finished you should see all tasks marked in green
+Once finished, you should see all tasks marked in green.

 ![App template](pipelinefinish.png)

-`go-sample` deployment should have 1 running pod
+The `go-sample` deployment should have one running pod.